mordred-descriptor/mordred/README.md

 ## Installation
 `mordredcommunity` is currently available primarily on PyPI (conda package (_hopefully_) coming soon).

+It supports Python 3.7 to 3.11 on all platforms.

 For a basic installation, do `pip install mordredcommunity`.

 To add support for `pandas` and progress bars, do `pip install mordredcommunity[full]`